Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The Ministry of Finance (MoF) is responsible for establishing public sector accounting and reporting standards in Lithuania.
-Since 2010, all public sector entities on both state and municipal levels have the obligation to implement the National Public Sector Accounting and Reporting Standards (NPSAS).
-According to the IFAC / CIPFA Public Sector Accountability Index, the NPSAS are accrual-basis IPSAS modified for the national context.
+The Ministry of Finance is responsible for establishing public sector accounting and reporting standards in Lithuania.
+Since 2010, public sector entities at the state and municipal levels have been required to apply National Public Sector Accounting and Reporting Standards.
+The Ministry of Finance provides methodological guidance for public sector accounting, and the International Public Sector Financial Accountability Index identifies Lithuania’s framework as accrual-basis International Public Sector Accounting Standards modified for the national context.

 Current Status: Sustain